jpjones76/SeisIO.jl/docs/_build/pickle/_sources/src/Formats/fileformats.rst.txt

 `SEG Y\ <http://wiki.seg.org/wiki/SEG_Y>`_: Society of Exploration Geophysicists data format.
 Common in the energy industry, developed and maintained by the SEG.
 Only SEG Y rev 0 and `rev 1\ <https://seg.org/Portals/0/SEG/News%20and%20Resources/Technical%20Standards/seg_y_rev1.pdf>`_
 with standard headers are supported.
+Note that IBM Float support is not yet implemented.

 **UW**: the University of Washington data format has no online reference and is no longer in use.
-Created by the Pacific Northwest Seismic Network for event archival; used through the early 2000s.
-A UW event is described by a pickfile and a corresponding data file, whose names are identical except for the last character; for example, the files 99062109485o and 99062109485W describe event 99062109485.
+Created by the Pacific Northwest Seismic Network for event archival; used from the 1970s through early 2000s.
+A UW event is described by a pickfile and corresponding data file, whose names are identical except for the last character; for example, files 99062109485o and 99062109485W describe event 99062109485.
 Unlike the win32 data format, the data file is self-contained; the pick file is not required to use raw trace data.
+However, like the win32 data format, instrument locations are stored in an external human-maintained text file.
 Only UW-2 data files are supported by SeisIO; we have never encountered a UW-1 data file outside of Exabyte tapes and have no reason to suspect that any remain in circulation.

 `Win32\ <http://eoc.eri.u-tokyo.ac.jp/WIN/Eindex.html>`_: data format developed
 by the NIED (National Research Institute for Earth Science and Disaster Prevention),